Shasta Land Trust Staff

 Outside of work, Christina enjoys camping, fishing, swimming, and gardening/landscaping.
 At home she is surrounded by loads of reptiles, orchids, her two cats, and she is well-known by many for her homemade baked goods.

-Natalya Tharaldsen, Operations & Engagement Coordinator
+Natalya Tharaldsen, Operations & Events Manager

 Natalya joins the Land Trust with over three years of experience as an administrative assistant.
 She loves helping people accomplish their goals and desires to make their life much simpler and less stressful.
 She loves problem-solving and working with challenging projects as a way to motivate her to expand her job skills.
 She adores animals; especially spending time with her cat Nalah.
 Natalya loves hiking, snowboarding, swimming and adventuring all over the state with her husband!
 Her new hobby is horticulture and growing her knowledge in healing the body with natural foods and herbs.